The Church of Jesus Christ (Monongahela, Pennsylvania): Use of descriptive terms

 The church refers to itself only as "The Church of Jesus Christ", its legal and official name.
 This name comes from Jesus Christ's words in the text of the Book of Mormon, who names his church after himself.
 The Church of Jesus Christ believes itself to be the restored self-same church as established in both the New Testament and Book of Mormon.
 The belief system of being Jesus Christ's church upon the earth is the reason for avoiding any other names as descriptive terms, even in a historical context.

 The church is sometimes referred to as a "Bickertonite" or "Rigdonite" organization by non-members, and occasionally used in scholarly works to distinguish from other denominations with similar names.
 These terms have reference to the church tracing its historical succession through William Bickerton and Sidney Rigdon.
 The use of these terms are discouraged by the church as detracting from Jesus Christ.
-Although the church acknowledges the Book of Mormon to be scripture, it does not consider itself to be a "Mormon church" as it views itself distinct from the largest Latter Day Saint church, based in Utah.
+Although the church acknowledges the Book of Mormon to be scripture, it does not consider itself to be a "Mormon church" as it is distinct from the largest Latter Day Saint church, based in Utah.